alexMIRON1/RestApi/README.md

 2. Apache Tomcat 9 as servlet container.
 3. To store data used relation database - MySQL.
 4. For access to data used Hibernate.
 5. Application container: Spring IoC.
-Spring Framework.
+Spring Framework, Spring MVC.
 6. Lombok, Model Mapper.
 7. Build tool: Maven.
 8. Documented code and commented code(using log4j).